-There are a lot of options when it comes to flea medicine for dogs and that can make picking the right one a challenge!
+When it comes to flea medicine for dogs there are lots of options, and that can make picking the right one a challenge!

 External parasites like fleas and ticks can make your puppy's life absolutely miserable... not to mention be a serious risk to his health.

 They won't make your life a picnic either!

 Preventing an infestation in the first place is the simplest way to avoid the itching, discomfort and health risks associated with these nasty little critters, and using an effective flea and tick medicine will do just that.

 It will also kill any fleas/ticks that have already taken up residence on your pet... and many of them also repel or kill other insects and parasites such as flies, mosquitoes and worms.

 How many different types of parasites you're dealing with, and for

 how long each year, depends a lot of where you live.